emissary-ingress/emissary/reference/dev-portal.md

 The Dev Portal will automatically discover all services known by Ambassador (i.e., have a valid `Mapping`).
 For each `prefix` in a `Mapping`, the Dev Portal will attempt to fetch a Swagger or OpenAPI specification from `$PREFIX/.ambassador-internal/openapi-docs/`.
 You will need to update your microservice to return a Swagger or OAPI document at this URL.

+### `/docs/`

+Rendered API documentation is published at the `/docs/` URL by default.
+In a subsequent release, support will be added for publish at alternative URLs.

 ### `.ambassador-internal`

 By default, `.ambassador-internal` is not publicly exposed by Ambassador.
 This is controlled by a special `FilterPolicy` called `apro-internal-access-control`.